Woori Yallock

 Income levels sit below national averages according to AreaSearch assessment

-Woori Yallock's median income among taxpayers in financial year 2023 was $51,907.
-The average income stood at $62,588 during the same period.
-In comparison, Greater Melbourne's median and average incomes were $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Woori Yallock would be approximately $56,189 (median) and $67,752 (average) as of September 2025.
-Census data shows household, family, and personal incomes in Woori Yallock rank modestly between the 37th and 39th percentiles.
-The predominant income bracket spans 38.1% of locals (1,151 people), falling within the $1,500 - 2,999 category, which aligns with the metropolitan region's 32.8%.
+The suburb of Woori Yallock's income level is lower than average nationally according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Woori Yallock is $51,907 and the average income stands at $62,588, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
+Based on a Wage Price Index growth rate of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $56,189 (median) and $67,752 (average).
+Census data shows household, family, and personal incomes in Woori Yallock rank modestly, between the 37th and 39th percentiles.
+The predominant income bracket is $1,500 - 2,999, with 38.1% of locals (1,152 people) falling into this category, similar to the metropolitan region where it represents 32.8%.
 Housing affordability pressures are severe in Woori Yallock, with only 83.1% of income remaining, ranking at the 39th percentile.

 Frequently Asked Questions - Income